-1. organizing and carrying out in-service training programs for the newly recruited teachers, facilitating their adaptation process,

-2. doing needs analysis to identify the needs of teachers with regard to professional development, organizing and carrying out various in-service development activities, addressing the needs of all teachers,

-3. keeping records of the professional development activities,

-4. informing teachers about any relevant training facilities such as symposiums, workshops and seminars in foreign language teaching,

-5. following and participating in relevant professional development activities,

-6. facilitating the participation of the instructions in the process by offering options with different professional development tools such as blog, social media, newsletter, observation activities,

-7. managing research activities within and outside the institution (obtaining permission for research, conducting surveys and applications, keeping records),

-8. sharing the midterm exams average scores with the instructors regularly during the academic year in order to be able to see the performance of students and comparing them with the overall achievement score at CFL.
+- 1. organizing and carrying out in-service training programs for the newly recruited teachers, facilitating their adaptation process - 2. doing needs analysis to identify the needs of teachers with regard to professional development, organizing and carrying out various in-service development activities, addressing the needs of all teachers, - 3. keeping records of the professional development activities - 4. informing teachers about any relevant training facilities such as symposiums, workshops and seminars in foreign language teaching, - 5. following and participating in relevant professional development activities, - 6. facilitating the participation of the instructions in the process by offering options with different professional development tools such as blog, social media, newsletter, observation activities, - 7. managing research activities within and outside the institution (obtaining permission for research, conducting surveys and applications, keeping records), - 8. sharing the midterm exams average scores with the instructors regularly during the academic year in order to be able to see the performance of students and comparing them with the overall achievement score at CFL.

-PROGRAM AND MATERIALS DEVELOPMENT UNIT
+Program and Materials Development Unit

-The coordinators for both departments are responsible for the administration of the unit and has the prior responsibility towards the administration of College of Foreign Languages.
+The coordinator is responsible for the administration of the unit and has the prior responsibility towards the administration of College of Foreign Languages.